The-Poolz/RegistrationContract/README.md

 ### Setting a new fee token for registering pool

-If you want to set a fee for registering a new pool as a token, you should use SetFeeToken() function.
+If you want to set a fee for registering a new pool as a token, you should use a SetFeeToken() function.

 ```solidity
     // to set a new fee price